-where $\theta \approx 2.5533$ is a constant.
-Also, by following the method of He and Li \cite{HeDegeneracy} almost exactly, we may show that a graph of treedepth $d$ has hat guessing number less than $a_d$ in the game with two guesses, as follows.
+Now, by following the method of He and Li \cite{HeDegeneracy}, we show that a graph of treedepth $d$ has hat guessing number less than $a_{s,d}$ in the game with $s$ guesses, as follows.

-\begin{theorem} If $G$ is a graph of treedepth $d$, then $\HG_2(G) < a_d$. \end{theorem} \begin{proof} We will aim to show that if $T$ is a rooted tree of height $d-1$, then $\HG_2(\cl(T)) < a_d$.
+\begin{theorem} If $G$ is a graph of treedepth $d$, then $\HG_s(G) < a_{s,d}$. \end{theorem} \begin{proof} Again, to simplify notation, we let $s$ be fixed, and we write $a_t = a_{s,t}$ for all $t \geq 0$.
+We aim to show that if $T$ is a rooted tree of height $d-1$, then $\HG_s(\cl(T)) < a_d$.
 In order to do this, we will actually prove a stronger result.
 We will show by induction on $|V(T)|$ that the adversary has a winning hat assignment on $\cl(T)$ as long as there are $a_{t+1}$ colors available at each vertex of height $t$, for each $t \geq 0$.
-Since the vertices of $T$ achieve a height of at most $d-1$, this will be enough to prove the theorem.
+Since the vertices of $T$ achieve a height of at most $d-1$, this is enough to prove the theorem.

 If $|V(T)| = 1$, then $T = \cl(T)$ has a single vertex $r$ at height $0$.
-Since $a_1 = 3$ and since $r$ only has two guesses, the adversary can assign a color to $r$ that is not guessed and win the game.
+Since $a_1 = s+1$ and since $r$ only has $s$ guesses, the adversary can assign a color to $r$ that is not guessed and win the game.